 Adjustable Shelves add Storage Flexibility to Cabinets

 The original cabinet I built for my workshop had some adjustable shelves, but I didn’t drill enough shelf pin holes.
-My new workshop cabinets would have more shelf pin holes.
+My DIY storage cabinets would have more shelf pin holes.
 This would make it easier for me to organize and store tools of different shapes and sizes.

 Skate over to How to Make Adjustable Shelves with a Shelf Pin Jig to see the easy way I add shelves to my furniture and DIY projects.

 Watch as I add some much-needed storage to my small workshop!
-See my shop before I added the cabinets, how I installed the cabinets and take a look at the sliding doors in action.
+See my shop before I added the cabinets, how I installed the DIY tool storage cabinets and take a look at the sliding doors in action.